-Based on these results and our Phase 1 clinical trial data, we plan to advance VBY-036 into a Phase 2 clinical trial in 90 subjects with Crohn’s disease in the second half of 2015 and expect to receive results in the second half of 2016.
 We believe VBY-036 has the potential to treat Crohn’s disease in a more effective manner than current therapies and more convenient manner than current biological therapies.
 Crohn’s disease affects approximately 900,000 people in the United States and Europe.
 In 2013, Crohn’s disease therapies generated sales of more than $2.9 billion in the United States.

-Efficacy in Crohn’s Disease Model
+Example of Efficacy in a Crohn’s Disease Model

 We have assessed VBY-036 in a preclinical model of inflammatory bowel disease, or IBD, which shares many of the clinical features of Crohn’s disease.
 In this disease model, we administered VBY-036 once daily to rodents with doses that achieved plasma concentrations high enough to sustain inhibition of cathepsin S. The mice receiving VBY-036 experienced reduced disease severity.
 In this model, as shown in the graphic below, VBY-036 reduced intestinal weight/length ratios, a standard parameter in Crohn’s disease models, to normal levels.
 The efficacy of VBY-036 was similar to that observed with sulfasalazine, a disease-modifying anti-inflammatory drug used clinically.
 The results of this study suggest that inhibition of cathepsin S with VBY-036 may provide therapeutic benefit in human Crohn’s disease.